Become a dashboard power user by learning common dashboard use cases and benefits, as well as methods for building next level dashboards!

 The first, and most important, aspect of a dashboard is the data used to generate your dashboard.
 This data can come from many sources and we’re guessing you already have a spreadsheet and/or database to keep track of it all.
 If not, you can learn more about spreadsheets in our Spreadsheets 101 guide.
 We’d recommend using Google Sheets for your dashboard, as it offers add-on optionality that is superior to Excel.

 Within Google Sheets, first install the Google Analytics add-on by clicking “add-ons” at the top of the screen.
 After that, click the “create new report” tab within your Google Analytics add-on to generate a new report.
 You can then add different metrics and timeframes to your report in combination with a variety of charts.
-For a more in-depth tutorial on building dashboards in Google Sheets, check out Zapier’s Google Sheets Dashboard Tutorial or Ben Collins’ course.
-The output is a functional dashboard in Google Sheets that requires little work and zero coding.
+For a more in-depth tutorial on building dashboards in Google Sheets, check our Google Sheets dashboard tutorial.
+The output is a functional dashboard that requires little work and zero coding.

 For dashboard beginners, Google Sheets dashboards are a great first step.
 As users get more advanced, building better dashboards either requires optimizing data within Google Sheets or technology beyond Google Sheets.
 Optimizing Google Sheets can be done through using alternative sources of data, like unstructured data, or find creative ways to analyze your data within Google Sheets.
 To learn how to optimize your Google Sheets data, check out this Advanced Google Sheets Features article.
 You can also play around with Zapier’s Google Sheets Integrations for more ways to use Google Sheets.
 Unfortunately, becoming a dashboard user usually requires you to go beyond just Google Sheets.

 Imagine a dashboard that automatically draws data from every comprehensible data source and presents in an informative and visually impressive dashboard with little work on your part.